jackjinxb/sdk-nrf/samples/example-for-customer/peripheral/saadc/README.rst

 ********

 The Bluetooth mesh light switch sample demonstrates how to set up a mesh client model application, and control LEDs with the Bluetooth mesh using the :ref:`bt_mesh_onoff_readme`.
-To display any functionality, the sample must be paired with a device with the :ref:`bluetooth_mesh_light` sample running in the same mesh network
+To display any functionality, the sample mu